magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/checkout-pages-not-loading-when-ad-blocker-is-enabled.md

 ---
 title: Checkout pages not loading when ad blocker is enabled
-labels: Magento Commerce Cloud,patch,troubleshooting,checkout,adblock,known issues,2.2.2
+labels: 2.2.2,Magento Commerce Cloud,adblock,checkout,known issues,patch,troubleshooting
 ---

 This article provides a patch for the known Magento Commerce Cloud 2.2.2 issue related to the failure to load checkout pages caused by uBlock or other ad blockers.